-Derek R. Peterson is a senior lecturer in African history and director of the Centre of African Studies at the University of Michigan.
+Derek R. Peterson is Ali Mazrui Collegiate Professor of History and African Studies at the University of Michigan.
 He is the author of Creative Writing: Translation, Bookkeeping, and the Work of Imagination in Colonial Kenya, and editor of The Invention of Religion: Rethinking Belief in Politics and History.

 The abolition of the slave trade is normally understood to be the singular achievement of eighteenth-century British liberalism.
 Abolitionism and Imperialism in Britain, Africa, and the Atlantic expands both the temporal and the geographic framework in which the history of abolitionism is conceived.

 History Writing and Political Work in Modern Africa

 Edited by Derek R. Peterson and Giacomo Macola